abishlal/tongue-twisters/README.md

 # tongue-twisters
-this is the event conducted by eee dept
+this is the event conducted by eee dept of sjce